joakim-brannstrom/dextool/plugin/mutate/README.md

 ## Using Dextool mutate

-In this guide, the [Google Test project](https://github.com/google/googletest) will be used as an example.

 ### On a CMake project

+Here, the [Google Test project](https://github.com/google/googletest) will be used as an example.

 When using Dextool mutate on a CMake project, the typical workflow is to:
 ```sh